wsargent/letta-openai-proxy/README.md

 # Letta OpenAI Proxy

-This project turns Letta into an OpenAI-compatible API.
+This project makes [Letta](https://docs.letta.com) agents available through an OpenAI-compatible API.
 Agents are listed as models, and sending messages through the chat completion API will send messages to the selected Letta agent and receive reasoning messages.

 ## Set up

 This project uses `uv` to run the application.
+The usual uv methods apply:

 ```
 uv sync